-Kendrick Lamar, Female Nominees Lead Major Grammy Nominations
+Kendrick Lamar, Brandi Carlile Among Top Nominees For 2019 Grammys

 Best Country Album

-Girl Going Nowhere — Ashley McBryde
+Girl Going Nowhere -- Ashley McBride

 Golden Hour — Kacey Musgraves

-From A Room Volume 2 — Chris Stapleton
+From A Room: Volume 2 — Chris Stapleton

 Best Jazz Vocal Album